Yash621/House-price-prediction/Linear-Regression-Model-for-House-Price-Prediction/README.md

 - 'Price': Price that the house sold at.
 - 'Address': Address of the houses.

-### solved the above problem with the help of machine learning using linear regression algorithm and sklearn library
+### Solved the above problem with the help of machine learning using linear regression algorithm and sklearn library